Thorium/FSharp.Azure.Quantum/README.md

 - NISQ limitations: Toy examples only (< 20 qubits)
 - Requires fault-tolerant quantum computers for production use

-**Current Status:** Educational/research focus - Demonstrates quantum algorithms but hardware insufficient for real-world applications (2024-2025)
+**Current Status:** Educational/research focus - Demonstrates quantum algorithms but hardware insufficient for real-world applications (as of 2025)

 ---